jemgold/fantasy-colors/README.md

 # fantasy-colors

 experiments in functional UI composition.
-WIP.
+WIP. check out src/App.js and go from there.

 https://fantasy-colors-kdwlqslhvj.now.sh